 I’m terrible for it.
 I am constantly wanting to change things in my house, be it the living room floor (which definitely needs sanding but I need to wait for the new sofas to come to see whether it ACTUALLY needs to go lighter or stay dark) or my kitchen, or my bathroom which definitely needs changing.
 Unfortunately I lack the skills and the budget for any major changes.
+Here’s a cheap kitchen update which really makes a big difference!
+Learn how to paint kitchen cupboards with this mini tutorial.

 When we moved into our house, we inherited a bog standard off-the-shelf kitchen which is laid out like a galley style, with units all down the back wall and an island in the middle.
 It feels quite big but is actually a really small kitchen – we have 8 cupboards and 3 drawers and they’re all full to bursting!
 Being open to the dining area makes the room seem large, especially with the two massive windows.